 Proper cleansing in any weather should be your number-one priority, and by proper, we mean keeping your natural moisture balance intact so hair isn’t parched by arid weather, and conditioning generously.
+If you’re worried about greasy hair in the summer, always keep a hair powder on hand to increase time between washes.
 That means you might want to take traditional shampoo off the menu entirely, especially clarifying shampoos that strip moisture and make color treatments fade faster.

 Summer may be the time to adopt a co-washing (conditioner-only) regimen or experiment with cleansing products that dispense with detergent altogether and offers an oil-based method instead.
 With three choices of cleansing and conditioning levels, the New Wash family of products is the summer lover’s dream clean: one product both cleanses and conditions, and melts away tangles.
 Peppermint oil has a welcome cooling effect, and the natural fragrance has rose notes, perfect for the summer season.

 Next, you’ll need an all-purpose moisturizing creme on hand to help prevent frizz in humid weather, soothe the sun damage that may occur, and offer easy styling options when you need to look more groomed (and let that bun down for once): Hair Balm is the perfect choice to direct hair where you want it to go without resorting to a blow-dryer (who wants more heat?) and keeps curls frizz-less without weight or greasiness.
 Plus, you can use it for a sleek, combed-back resort look for the beach – a la St. Tropez.